Portage and Main: Cultural references

-There are numerous cultural references to the intersection, including the 1992 Randy Bachman and Neil Young hit song “Prairie Town”, with the chorus repeating the line “Portage and Main, 50 below”.
-The British band Blurt have a song named “Portage & Main” on their album Kenny Rogers' Greatest Hit.
+There are numerous cultural references to the intersection, including the 1992 Randy Bachman and Neil Young song "Prairie Town", with the chorus repeating the line "Portage and Main, 50 below."
+The British band Blurt have a song named "Portage & Main" on their album Kenny Rogers' Greatest Hit.
 It is also the setting for the Stompin' Tom Connors song "Red River Jane".
 In his song "Free in the Harbour," Canadian folk singer Stan Rogers referenced Portage and Main as a stop for fishermen from Hermitage Bay, Newfoundland on their way to find oil field work in "the hills of Alberta."

 Portage and Main is a property on the Canadian Monopoly board, and was the inspiration for Fort Garry Brewing Company's "Portage and Main" India Pale Ale.